 As part of its wider Corporate Social Responsibility Policy, Axminster Tool Centre Ltd believes that everyone has the right to work in an environment free from harassment, abuse or unprofessional conduct.
 This belief extends to our suppliers, wherever they may be located.

 Our Procurement team have been trained by the Chartered Institute of Procurement & Supply in awareness of these issues and to recognise risk areas.

 Diversity and Social Mobility

-Axminster Tool Centre Ltd is committed to valuing and promoting diversity and social mobility throughout its Company and recognises its talented and diverse workforce as a key competitive advantage.
+Axminster Tool Centre Ltd is committed to valuing and promoting diversity and social mobility throughout the company and recognises its talented and diverse workforce as a key competitive advantage.
 Our growing business success is a reflection of the quality and skill of our people.
 We define ourselves as a family company and therefore through diversity and our Social Mobility Programme we can support our staff and our local communities.
 To us as a business, a diverse workforce is the bedrock of commercial survival.
 We have the ability to recruit the best talent from a range of backgrounds right on our doorstep.

 Social mobility is the movement of individuals, families, households or other categories of people within or between social strata in society.
 Social mobility drives growth and creates a highly skilled workforce; putting people in the right jobs for their talent.